redyelruc/Odin/rockpaperscissors/README.md

 Aidan Curley as part of The Odin Project.

-## **Changelog**

-A detailed changelog, intended for programmers

-## **Bugs**

-Currently no known bugs.

 ## **Contributing**

 **How to contribute**

-I'm always looking for collaborations and particularly welcome from developers looking to improve the existing code, or add new features to the application.
+I'm always looking for collaborations and particularly welcome from developers looking to improve the existing code or add new features

 ## Submitting changes